Wednesday, 11 March 2015

 Found In Him: When Hide & Seek Is No Longer a Game

-Yes, even now as a grandmother, it’s my go to game with my grandchildren.
-After all, there are so many versions.
+There are so many versions.
 Peek-a-boo with the toddler in the high chair.
-Teaching the preschooler where to find the best places are and how to stay hidden.
-Sardines for the savvy seven year old, where only one person hides and the rest crowd in to join him as they find him.
-Hide and Seek in the Dark with Flashlights to add drama for the sophisticated ten year old.
+Training the preschooler how to hide–and stay hidden.
+Sardines for the savvy seven year old.
+Hide and Seek in the Dark with Flashlights for the sophisticated ten year old.

 When I was eleven we moved to a neighborhood with lots of kids.
 That first summer we started the after dinner tradition of playing Kick the Can until it got dark.
 If you don’t know that version, you should try it sometime.
 You set up a can or pail in the central place.
 “It” counts while everyone hides.
 As he finds people, he puts them in jail, near the can.
 But if you can run from your hiding place and kick the can before he tags you, then everyone in jail goes free.
 It’s tag, hide and seek, and capture the flag all rolled into one.

 I remember one time I found the best hiding place ever.
 I was wedged in between a neighbor’s air conditioning unit, a low wall, and a very prickly holly bush.
 It was hard enough to wiggle in there, so I wasn’t about to worm my way out and run for the can.
 They would just have to find me.